+Hence, to get out of the poverty zone, the Sudan needs to adopt an integrated sustainable NDP, in which industry represents the pivotal point.
+A big dose of industrialisation to the Sudanese economy is urgently needed.
+And, as argued by Dafa'Alla (2016) developing infrastructure and improving other sectors, such as services and tourism industries, will also be required.
 The African continent economy, against all the odds, is growing.
 In fact, despite the current world recession, Africa is still expected to enjoy an average of over 4% real GDP growth per year over the next few years, compared with 3% average annual growth for the world as a whole (World Bank, 2016).
-Therefore, the regional demand, where Sudan can, in principle, play a role, will remain strong.
-Also, as argued above, the globalization of the industrial sector is driving major players to seek partners where the labour cost of manufacturing is relatively cheap.
-Research is another area, which is going global in order to reduce cost and fully utilize the global pool of talented researchers and academics.
+Therefore, the regional demand, where the Sudan can, in principle, play a role, will remain strong.
+Also, as argued above, the globalisation of the industrial sector is driving major players to seek partners where the labour cost of manufacturing is relatively cheap.
+Research is another area, which is going global in order to reduce cost and fully utilise the global pool of talented researchers and academics.
 There is a real chance for the developing countries to complement or join such activities and benefit from training and technology transfer opportunities.
-Developing countries, such as Sudan, should actively seek to maximize their gain of such opportunities.
-This can be achieved by developing their own capability and improve quality to be considered as preferred suppliers for targeted components manufacture, if not risk-sharing partners.
+Dubai, for example, in anticipation of such opportunities, has already assigned Dh700m (approx. m\$190) to invest in research and development by the year 2030 as part of its industrial strategy (Abdel-Razzaq, 2016).
+Hence, the Sudan should follow suit by actively seeking to maximise its gain of such opportunities.
+This can be achieved by developing its own capability and improve quality to be considered as preferred supplier for targeted components' manufacture, if not risk-sharing partner.